thomaslui003/thomaslui003/README.md

 - 👨‍🎓 Studied Computer Science at Simon Fraser University, Canada

 - ❓ Ask me about anything related to Data Visualization and related technologies

+- 📫 How to reach me **thomaslui98@gmail.com**

 - ⚡ Fun fact: I use tabs over spaces